yongxuUSTC/sednn/README.md

 # Author: YONG XU & QIUQIANG KONG

 # Goal:
-Make the GPU-C++ code project convert to python code which is much easier for community to follow and use.
+Make the GPU-C++ code project convert to python code which is much easier for the community to follow and use.
 The training and decoding code will be unified into the python code.
-Keras will be used as the tookit.
+Keras will be used as the toolkit.

 # Invitation:
 I want to invite you to be one of the contributors of this project, please contact me if you have interest. yong.xu.ustc@gmail.com